ItsDrike/nixdots/INSTALLATION.md

     };
 ```

-Where you will change the `deivce` like so:
+Where you will change the `device` like so:

 ```nix
 fileSystems."/" =